OpenFogStack/FBase/ImplementationSubscriptionManagement.md

 3. Update responsibility table

 ### [B] UpdateKeygroupConfigTask
+Only run if version differs

-1. Put configuration in node database if version differs
+1. Put configuration in node database
 2. Run UpdateKeygroupSubscriptionsTask
 3. Publish config to all subscribers if started by [4]

 ### [C] UpdateForeignNodeConfigTask
+Only run if the machines changed

 1. Put configuration in node database
 2. Get all keygroups in which node participates
-  * if (subscriptions for keygroup != node.machines)
   * Run UpdateKeygroupSubscriptionsTask for keygroup

 ### [A] RemoveMachineFromNodeTask